 - Poses Story – Make up, or let the kids make up a Yoga Story and have the children stay in certain pose until the next Yoga Animal or Yoga Object comes up in the story.
 If the story is interesting enough, it will motivate the kids to stay in the pose.
 You can even make a rule that the storyteller can only tell his or her story while everyone is in a pose.
 We usually co-create the story; each student telling a part of the story using one yoga pose, and the next student continuing the story from there.

 - Yoga Freeze – Play music and freeze for as long as you can in different poses.
 You can call names of specific poses, or let the kids choose poses one at a time by calling out their names, or give more general instructions like “Freeze in a pose that will make you stand on one leg” or “Freeze in your favourite pose.”
 You can also play the freeze game in a more creative way by turning the kids’ “switches” on and off, or pressing on their “buttons.”
 When the “switch” is on the kids can move all around the classroom in any way they want, but when you turn them off they freeze in a yoga pose.
 They can’t move until you switch them back on.
 Another way to play is to be a Yoga Wizard who turns the kids into Yoga Animals or Yoga Statues.

 The real point here is that when you make it interesting children want to stay in yoga poses for longer.
 If your class is boring, the yoga class simply won’t take off or happen.
-Either the children will come to the class or they will disturb your class and you won’t be able to teach.
+Either the children will not come to the class or they will disturb your class and you won’t be able to teach.
 Be smart and be fun!